End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the

-Therefore, to investigate the trade-off between detector fidelity and image integration, we experiment with different geometry strategies: we choose a subdetector $S$ to represent with the highest fidelity and project all other subdetectors $S'$ to the segmentation and boundaries of $S$, introducing a deformation and potentially some information loss on the $S'$ images.
-Procedures for constructing ECAL- and HCAL-centric geometries are described below and visualized for a single $\gamma+\mathrm{jet}$ event in Figure \ref{fig:EvtDisplay}. \\ \paragraph*{ECAL Images.} The ECAL image is defined in terms of reconstructed hit energies versus ECAL crystal coordinates.
-These are distinct for the EB and the EEs since they have different segmentation (see Section \ref{subsec:CMSgeom}).
-For the EB, we construct an unrolled rectangular $170 \times 360$ image.
-For the EEs, we inscribe each circular EE section in a square $100 \times 100$ image.
-These define the ECAL-centric geometry.
-Alternatively, for the HCAL-centric geometry, we can construct a contiguous ECAL image by projecting the $(iX,iY)$-segmented EEs onto an EB-like ($i\eta,i\phi$) segmentation.
-These are then stitched to the ends of the EB image to form a single $280 \times 360$ image that spans the same $\eta$ range as the HCAL.
-Since this results in sparse showers in the endcap regions, we smear out each hit over a $2\times2$ window.
-While these are potentially lossy transformation on the EEs, it will allow us to combine the full ECAL range with the HCAL into a single composite image. \\ \paragraph*{HCAL Images.} The HCAL image is defined in terms of reconstructed hit energies versus HCAL tower coordinates.
+\paragraph*{HCAL Images.} $\,$\\ The HCAL image is defined in terms of reconstructed hit energies versus HCAL tower coordinates.
 These are shared by the HB and the HEs due to their similar segmentation.
 Since most events ($\approx 99\%$) in our samples only deposit in the first HCAL depth, we approximate the HCAL as a single depth by summing over $d_\mathrm{depth}$ for a given $(i\eta_\mathrm{HCAL}, i\phi_\mathrm{HCAL})$.